-On weekends, Anajak Thai Cuisine puts out just a single table for on-premise service, so groups of two to six can enjoy the space without interacting with other customers, you just have to commit to buy at least two bottles from their interesting natural wine list along with your food order.
+Anajak Thai Cuisine puts out just a single table for on-premise service, so groups of two to six can enjoy the space without interacting with other customers, you just have to commit to buy at least two bottles from their interesting natural wine list along with your food order.
 Book ahead via Instagram.
 14704 Ventura Blvd., Sherman Oaks.

 L’Antica Pizzeria da Michele

 Luckily for this Italian import, a twinkling, tree-dotted patio has been the centerpiece of its dining area since opening in 2019, complete with a window that allows the pizzaiolos to serve outdoor guests straight from the wood oven.
 1534 N. McCadden Pl., Hollywood.

 Blue Streak at Loews Santa Monica Beach Hotel